 For media relations enquiries, please contact:

-For the latest information, please sign up to our newsletter - in the left hand panel.
+For the latest information, please sign up to our newsletter - in the right hand panel below.

 - Wadebridge Renewable Energy Network (WREN) is a not-for-profit cooperative